MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/how-does-dpm-work-.md

 You can schedule a daily consistency check for protection groups or initiate a consistency check manually.

 At regular intervals that you can configure, DPM creates a recovery point for the protection group member.
 A recovery point is a version of the data from which data can be recovered.
-For files, a recovery point consists of a shadow copy of the replica, which is created by using the Volume Shadow Copy Service (VSS) functionality of the operating system on the DPM server.

 ### The Application Data Synchronization Process